 Pupil Leadership Team

-We are very excited to be launching our first Pupil Leadership Team.
-A group of children from Years 5 and 6 have been nominated by their teachers and will be instrumental in developing all aspects of IJS.
+We are very proud to have our established Pupil Leadership Team.
+A group of children from Years 5 and 6 are nominated by their teachers each year and are instrumental in developing all aspects of IJS.
 The children have enthusiastically agreed to take on many roles and responsibilities around school including helping to supervise the dinner hall, manning the school office, showing visitors around and acting as ‘buddies’ to younger children.

-The team will also work alongside the school’s Senior Leadership Team in carrying out some monitoring and evaluation across the school.
-They’ll look at the learning environment, in children’s books and meet with other pupils to gather their thoughts and views too.
+The team also work alongside the school’s Senior Leadership Team in carrying out some monitoring and evaluation across the school.
+They look at the learning environment, in children’s books and meet with other pupils to gather their thoughts and views too.

-Meetings will be held weekly with a member of staff so the team have the opportunity to discuss what is working well here at IJS and where they have spotted areas for improvement.
-The children are really excited about their new roles and we are really keen to see the impact of their work around school.
+Meetings are held regularly with a member of staff so the team have the opportunity to discuss what is working well here at IJS and where they have spotted areas for improvement.
+The children are really enthusiastic about this important role and we appreciate the impact of their work around school.

 I am part of the Pupil Leadership Team (PLT) which means I have some jobs to do around school such as: